Death Away From Home Can Happen Unexpectedly: Be Covered For Funeral or Repatriation Costs

 A ‘peace of mind’ plan to supplement any travel insurance policy

 Savvy travellers may be asking “do I need a travel protection plan?”
 I have travel insurance.
-The plan is a one-time purchase for $450 that provides lifetime protection for repatriation expenses.
-As I mentioned earlier, the potential expenses for repatriating a loved one’s body back to Canada or a home province can amount to $30,000.
+The plan is a one-time purchase for $495 that provides lifetime protection for repatriation expenses.
+As I mentioned earlier, the potential costs for repatriating a loved one’s body back to Canada or a home province can amount to $30,000.

 This plan provides you with lifetime coverage for an affordable cost that will ensure you, and your family, are always protected from this overwhelming burden.
 You also benefit from an experienced, professional funeral shipping support team.